Will OpenAI’s market cap be between $1.25T and $1.5T at market close on IPO day? — Market Analysis

 FAQ

-What single factor is most likely to move this market?
+What single factor matters most to this market?

 Bottom line